gelatodigital/swap-orders-lib/packages/limit-orders-lib/README.md

 const tx = await gelatoLimitOrders.cancelLimitOrder(
   order,
   true // Optional: checkIsActiveOrder = true, to check if order to be cancelled actually exists.
 It is recommended to use this check before trying to cancel an order to avoid faulty cancellations and gas waste.
+);
+const tx = await gelatoStopLimitOrders.cancelStopLimitOrder(
+  order,
+  true // Optional: checkIsActiveOrder = true, to check if order to be cancelled actually exists.
+It is recommended to use this check before trying to cancel an order to avoid faulty cancellations and gas waste.
+);
 ```

 3. Fetch orders